andreswebs-public-images/.github/profile/README.md

 The images in this organization are released under [The Unlicense](UNLICENSE).

-Most of them are published to the [Amazon ECR Public Gallery](https://gallery.ecr.aws/andreswebs) and can be used as `public.ecr.aws/andreswebs/<image-name>:latest`.
+Most of them are published to Docker Hub and can be used as `docker.io/andreswebs/<image-name>:latest`.

 Enjoy!